arsenii-stefanov/ansible-prometheus-exporters/README.md

 This role installs Prometheus exporters on the nodes specified in your Ansible inventory file

+#### It is highly recommended that you do not directly access this repository from your CI/CD jobs.
+Make a fork in your project's SCM instead.
+By doing so, you make sure that your cluster will not be broken in case one of the new commits appear to have a bug.
+You can keep the fork synchronized with the origin manually

 ## Components

 * `Node Exporter`: basic server metrics (exporter installation and optional Consul SD config)